Kia K8

-The Kia K8 is an executive car manufactured by Kia.
-Based on the Hyundai Grandeur, it is internally designated, ‘GL3’.
-Replacing the K7/Cadenza, it was released in April 2021 in South Korea.
+The Kia K8 is an executive car / full-size car manufactured by Kia since 2021.

+Internally designated ‘GL3’, it was the successor to the K7/Cadenza.

 Overview

-The Kia K8 was first offered for sale on 8 April 2021 with an online launch.
 Pictures of the K8 were released on 17 February 2021.

+Two months later, t was released in April 2021 in South Korea, as it was first offered for sale along with an online launch.

 Features include a driver-centre layout with a curved display and 12-inch head-up display, updated infotainment plus HVAC systems, lighting synced with the navigation system, driver's ergo motion seat, and multi-function centre armrest and headrest.

-It is similar to the mechanically identical seventh-generation Hyundai Grandeur/Azera twin.
+It is similar to the mechanically identical twin, the seventh-generation Hyundai Grandeur/Azera, which was launched a year later in fall 2022, because it shares the Hyundai-Kia's mid-size platform called the N3.